crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 ## Learning objectives

-* Understand why ethical hackers fit within the white hat hackers group
+* Explain why ethical hackers fit within the white hat hackers group
 * Become familiar with the professional ethics of ethical hackers

 This section advances an understanding that ethical hackers are white hat hackers who abide by well established and widely accepted industry and government standards, guidelines, and licensing and accreditation requirements regarding what constitutes professional practice.

-First, we make the case that ethical hackers are white hat hackers (ethical hacking is legal).
+First, the discussion makes the case that ethical hackers are white hat hackers (ethical hacking is legal).

-Next, we demonstrate that practices of ethical hackers are governed by a web of professional codes of conduct. /ethical hackers abide by a professional code of ethics.
+Next, the analysis explores the web of professional codes of conduct that govern the behavior of professional ethical hackers (professional ethics of ethical hackers).
-/Professional ethics of ethical hackers /Ethical hackers are trustworthy

-Next, profiles of hackers--an analysis of the four types of hacking/hacker groups classified based on the legality of their practices and commitment to professional conduct.
+Finally, the analysis sketches out four types of hacker groups classified based on the legality of their practices and the imperative to professional conduct.

 ## Topics covered in this section

 * **Introduction**
-* **Topic 2**
+* **Ethical hacking is legal**
+* **Professional ethics of ethical hackers**
+   * **Professionalism as grounded in university training**
+   * **Professionalism as grounded in industry standards**
+   * **Professionalism as grounded in industry conventions**
 * **Profiles of hackers**
    * **White Hat Hackers: The Ethical Professionals**
    * **Grey Hat Hackers: The Unauthorized Researchers**
    * **Black Hat Hackers: The Criminals**
    * **Hacktivists: The Politically Motivated Hackers**
-* **Other perspectives on hacking/hacker ethics**
+* **Other perspectives on hacker ethics**

 ### Introduction

 Ethical hackers use the same tools as malicious hackers but with the strategic end of buttressing a computer system's security.
 While ethical hackers aim principally to achieve risk mitigation, the various other hacker groups hold other priorities for their hacking activities.
 Professional ethical hackers operate under strict ethical guidelines to ensure their actions remain legal, responsible, and beneficial to cybersecurity.

 This analysis frames an understanding of professional ethical hackers as white hat hackers who abide by well established and widely accepted industry and government standards, guidelines, and licensing and accreditation requirements regarding what constitutes professional practice.

-First, this analysis differentiates white hat hackers from grey hat hackers, black hat hackers, and hacktivists on the basis of **legal practice**. =Ethical hackers are white hat hackers
+First, this analysis differentiates white hat hackers from grey hat hackers, black hat hackers, and hacktivists on the basis of **legal practice**.

-Next, Ethical hackers abide by a professional code of ethics = **ethical practice**.
-Professional ethics of ethical hackers
-Ethical hackers are trustworthy
+Next, the analysis explores the key properties/attributes (themes) of professional ethics and codes os professional ethical hackers as stipulated/enriched within various industry standards and conventions.

 Next, profiles of hackers--an analysis of the four types of hacking/hacker groups classified based on the legality of their practices and professional conduct.